XihanZhang/human-cellular-func-con/README.md

 - Make plots for Figure 1.

 ### `07b_VisualizationFig2Supp1-2_CellGradientCorrelation.ipynb`
-- Make plots for Figure 2 and supplement figure 1-2.
+- Make plots for Figure 2 and supplement figures 1-2.

 ### `08a_PermCCA_GradientVarbyAllCell.m`
 - Permulational CCA between gradients and all cell types common between Lake_DFC and Lake_VIS.